More about IT >

 Artificial Intelligence

 Artificial intelligence, or AI for short, means different things to different people.
-Most of their ideas boil down to traditional stereotypes, based on equally stereotypical and ignorant ideas about the human mind and the technologies it is developing.
-Depressingly, even embarrassingly, the most highbrow of academic philosophers and technology futurists talk little more sense than the average social media dimwit.
-At any rate, if what I have to say here is familiar to you, do please get in contact!
+Most ideas boil down to traditional stereotypes, based on equally stereotypical and ignorant views about the human mind and the technologies it is developing.
+The prevailing fashion, perpetrated by the industry's marketeers, is the idea that a crude system of machine learning plus Big Data, sometimes expressed as ML+BD, may be called AI.
+These crude "AI" systems are becoming ubiquitous, from driving buses and taxis to writing passable student essays.
+Is this what we mean?
+Just exactly what are we talking about here?
+Depressingly, even embarrassingly, all too many academic philosophers and technology futurists talk little more sense than the average social media chatterati.
+At any rate, if what I have to say here is familiar to you, do please tell me more!

 What is AI?

-Others have since attempted to debase it, for example claiming that a chatbot, which fools a few of the experimental subjects who talk to it for a few minutes on a closely controlled range of topics, has passed the test.
+Others have since attempted to debase it; at the time of writing it is fashionable to claim that a chatbot, which fools a few of the experimental subjects who talk to it for a few minutes on a closely controlled range of topics, passes the test.
 Some claims are even based on experiments where the chatbot is covertly replaced by a human partner who is equally restricted in their replies to sound like a chatbot.
 Of course, that is more a pass for the person mimicking the chatbot than a fail for the person talking to both in turn.
 These are not remotely what Turing meant.
 For true intelligence the machine has to be foolproof, passing every reasonably-contrived conversation with everybody it meets.

 Another offhand dismissal is based on the possibility of a "philosophical zombie", an intelligence equal to the human but lacking any consciousness or sentience, or anything analogous to the human soul or spirit.
 But is such a zombie itself a plausible hypothesis?